VAMS: Verifiable Auditing of Access to Confidential Data: Related Work

 \section{Related Work}

-In this section, we examine existing prior work that relates to ours.
-Our system involves auditability (i.e., verifiability) and privacy requirements, so we focus on work related to this, as well as systems that have been proposed and are similar to ours.
-In particular, we focus on the requirements of our system, laid out in more detail in Section~\ref{sec:threat}, which are auditability (and more generally, transparency) as well as privacy.
+For a systematisation of transparency enhancing technologies based on cryptographic logs such as VAMS, see the work of Hicks~\cite{hicks2023sok}.

+The work closest to ours is due to Frankle et al.~\cite{frankle2018practical}, who propose a system that allows accountability of secret legal processes using zero-knowledge proofs and aggregate statistics computed through a multi-party computation (MPC) between courts.
+Previously, Goldwasser and Park~\cite{goldwasser2017public} had also proposed using append-only ledgers and zero-knowledge proofs in the context of actions related to secret laws under the U.S. Foreign Intelligence Surveillance Act (FISA).

+This approach provides less transparency than ours as they do not support individual transparency, only aggregate statistics, thereby reducing the potential for users to contest outcomes~\cite{hicks2022transparency}.
+While the outputs of zero-knowledge proofs and MPC can be checked for correctness, the integrity of inputs (i.e. the integrity of the data used in audits) cannot be verified.
+Because the inputs can be manipulated, they must assume that judges (who are closest to the auditors of our context) are not malicious and would not publish an inaccurate report, making their threat model weaker than ours.
+Their proposed systems are also specific to a targeted use case where all parties could coordinate to perform the required multiparty computation, while our approach is more generally applicable as parties do not require as much coordination aside from the initial request for data (which is unavoidable).

+Work by Panwar et al.~\cite{panwar2019sampl} also addresses the problem of auditing surveillance orders, but differs from ours to a greater extent as it envisions an \textit{enforcer} that verifies the interactions between agents and data providers, which are recorded on a blockchain using zero-knowledge proofs, but does not support verifiable statistics.

+Tamper-evident logs have also been used in other work that focuses on auditability.
+Bates et al.~\cite{bates2015accountable} look at accountable logs of wiretapping in the context of equipment implementing requirements of the US Communications Assistance for Law Enforcement Act (CALEA).
+This system permits simple counting queries, whereas \sysname allows broader analysis.
+CONIKS~\cite{melara2015coniks} deals with the specific case of key transparency, allowing users to monitor their key bindings, and does not deal with other problems that we address, in particular public audits.

-On the privacy side, various works have proposed data anonymization techniques such as k-anonymity~\cite{sweeney2002k}, l-diversity~\cite{li2007t}, t-closeness~\cite{machanavajjhala2006diversity} and $\rho$-uncertainty~\cite{cao2010rho}.
-However, as discussed by Domingo-Ferrer and Torra~\cite{domingo2008critique} these techniques provide privacy only when the utility of the dataset is significantly reduced.
-Thus, in most cases the anonymized dataset does not contain enough information to extract statistically significant insights about the population.
+In terms of privacy preserving statistics, techniques such as k-anonymity~\cite{sweeney2002k}, l-diversity~\cite{li2007t}, t-closeness~\cite{machanavajjhala2006diversity} and $\rho$-uncertainty~\cite{cao2010rho} have been proposed.
+As discussed by Domingo-Ferrer and Torra~\cite{domingo2008critique}, however, these techniques provide privacy only when the utility of the dataset is significantly reduced, whereas our solution enables accurate statistics.